oktantod/RoboND-Kinematics-Udacity/README.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/972/view) Points
 ---

-## Forward Kinematic Analysis
+### Kinematic Analysis

-### Extracting joint positions and orientations from URDF file.
+#### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

 Using the DH methods suggested by Udacity, the following sketch was completed and a DH table was constructed: